What we know about the suspect and victims in the Boulder, Colorado, attack

 Several people hospitalized

-The people hospitalized for injuries in the Pearl Street attack range in age from 67 to 88.
+The people injured in the Pearl Street attack range in age from 52 to 88.

 Photos from the scene showed a woman lying on the ground in the fetal position with her hair soaked, and a man helping her and getting water from someone with a water jug.